reconify-com/reconify/README.md

 const completion = await openai.chat.completions.create({
    model: "gpt-3.5-turbo",
    messages: [
-   {role: "system", content: "you are an expert on commedians"}, {role: "user", content: "tell a joke about cats like Jerry Seinfeld"}
+   {role: "system", content: "you are an expert on comedians"}, {role: "user", content: "tell a joke about cats like Jerry Seinfeld"}
    ],
 });